top of page

 "THE KID IN YOU"

-Just like the insight, the advertising campaign was simple and empathetic.
+Just like the insight, the advertising campaign is simple and empathetic.

 Developed by Luckie & Co. creatives Bob Harrison and Jason Martin: The adult version of us has forgotten the experience of the "crave"...and the little kid version of us suddenly shows up ("Hey...you are...me?") to remind us just how much we loved Little Debbie when we were young.
 And, in an immediate and overwhelming moment, we jet off to feed our craving!